-In this module we have discussed Pascal's Law and three primary factors that we can control in a hydraulic system: pressure, force, and area.
-We also discussed the hydraulic lever and the multiplication of force.
+- · Pascal's Law

-HYDRAULICS AND HYDRAULIC THEORY OVERVIEW QUIZ AND SUMMARY
+- the three primary factors that we can control in a hydraulic system:

-The next several screens contain questions relating to the covered material.
-Check your comprehension of the course content by answering these questions.
+- · pressure

-The next several screens contain questions relating to the material covered in this module.
-Check your comprehension of the covered material by answering the following questions.
+- force

-Select the best answer.
+- area

-Q: Which of the following are not one of the three primary factors that can control in a hydraulic system?
+- . the hydraulic lever and the multiplication of force

-○ Force
+- 1. Select the best answer.
+Which of the following is not one of the three primary factors that can control a hydraulic system?

-O Volume of Flow
+- A. direction of flow

-O Pressure
+- B. force

-O Direction of Flow
+- C. pressure

-Check
+- D. volume of flow

-Tries Remaining: 3
+- 2. Select the best answer.
+The speed at which a hydraulic cylinder travels is determined by what controllable hydraulic factor?

-Select the best answer.
+- A. foot pounds of torque

-Q: The speed at which a hydraulic cylinder travels is determined by what controllable hydraulic factor?
+- B. GPM of flow

-O PSI of pressure
+- C. pounds of force

-○ G.P.M. of flow
+- D. PSI of pressure

-O Pounds of force
+- 3. Select all that apply.
+What are the ways hydraulic flow is measured?

-O Foot pounds of torque
+- A. flow rate measured in gallons per minute (GPM)

-Check Tries Remaining: 3
+- B. speed rate measured in revolutions per minute (RPM)

-Select all that apply
+- C. the amount of force required in pounds per square inch (PSI)

-The principle of leverage in a hydraulic system is much the same as it is in a mechanical system, but instead of the difference in the length of the lever on either side of the fulcrum determining the multiplication of force, the difference in the areas of the two pistons determines the multiplication of force.
+- D. velocity measured in feet per second (FPS)

-O False
+- 4. Select the best answer.
+True or False: The principle of leverage in a hydraulic system is much the same as it is in a mechanical system, but instead of the difference in the length of the lever on either side of the fulcrum determining the multiplication of force, the difference in the areas of the two pistons determines the multiplication of force.

-Check
+- A. True

-Pascal's Law states that "Pressure applied on a confined space is transmitted in all directions with equal velocity on all areas, and at right angles."
+- B. False

-O True
+- 5. Select the best answer.
+True or False: Pascal's Law states that "Pressure applied on a confined space is transmitted in all directions with equal velocity on all areas and at right angles."

-○ False
+- A. True

-Check
+- B. False

-HYDRAULICS COMPONENTS SYMBOLS AND SCHEMATICS
+HYDRAULICS: COMPONENTS AND SYMBOLS

-Welcome to Hydraulics - Components and Symbols.
+Welcome to Hydraulics: Components and Symbols.